-AND ANOTHER TIP, you HAVE TO make a reservation ahead of the date you are going to especially when it’s on weekends since a lot of people visit the site and same with their first branch.
+AND ANOTHER TIP, you HAVE TO make a reservation days ahead of the date you are going to especially on weekends since a lot of people visit the site and same with their first branch.
 (Telephone Number is at the end of the post)

 I was speechless with how vast and enchanting the flickering lights were.
-I was in awe with how perfect the place is.
+I was in awe with how perfect the spot is.
 The stunning landscape of the city was a paragon for a true lovers view.
-You can’t help but look outside that gives nostalgia while sometimes, in perfect timing, you could see fireworks explode on the city’s atmosphere.
+You can’t help but look outside that gives nostalgia.
+While sometimes, in perfect timing, you could see fireworks on the city’s atmosphere.

-Their feisty staff greets you always with a smile on their faces, which I’m hoping it will not fade any time sooner.
+Their feisty staff greets you always with a smile on their faces, which I’m hoping it will not fade.

-Since we fed our eyes for beauty, we were there for the food, and of course to fill our famined stomachs.
+Since we fed our eyes for beauty, we were there for the food, and of course to fill our famished stomachs.

 Lantaw offers a variety of Filipino style cooking, from openers, main courses, soups, veggies to desserts.
 A specific Menu was offered to us and I liked how they have pictures of almost all of their offers, which most restaurants don’t have.

-Spicy Scallops costs P148.00 and did surprise me due to its familiar canned good taste which the brand name was Pork n Beans.
-But surprisingly, I loved it.
+Spicy Scallops costs P148.00 and did surprise me due to its familiar Pork n Beans taste.
+But I loved it.
 I loved every bit of the spicy-ness it gives me.
 Familiar but undoubtedly fun to eat.